Huve14/LifeOS/README.md

-# Suveda · Moving to Abu Dhabi
+Moving Abroad

-A warm, opinionated companion for moving abroad — built for Suveda's move from South Africa to Al Khalifa City, Abu Dhabi.
+A warm, opinionated companion for moving abroad — built for Users move from South Africa to Al Khalifa City, Abu Dhabi.

 ## Features